RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 14
 Today I have practiced some logical programming paradigm python program and revised the concepts of Blocks and hash

+# Day 15
+Today I have practiced Some GUI python Programming and revised the concepts of solidity.